appeltje-c/appeltje-c.github.io/docs/intro.md

 Prior knowledge is expected in the form of command line use, basic javascript understanding and common client/server concepts.

-Each topic will have a TL;DR section for those who can do without context and lets you jump straight into executing commands or writing code.
+Each topic will have a "Get the hands dirty" section for those who can do without context and lets you jump straight into writing code.

 ## Repo's & sandboxes